What is Group Health Doing about Waste in Healthcare? A Lot!

 Link to the full annual report that also includes sections on topics including:

 Focus On Quality OK, Group Health is working to reduce costs.
 But how is it possible to do that without affecting quality?

 The answer is probably worthy of a whole other blog post.
 Great stuff.

-Group Health Cooperative is a member in the Healthcare Value Leaders Network, a partnership between LEI and the ThedaCare Center for Healthcare Value.
+Group Health Cooperative is a member in the Healthcare Value Network, a partnership between LEI and the ThedaCare Center for Healthcare Value.

 Please check out my main blog page at www.leanblog.org

 The RSS feed content you are reading is copyrighted by the author, Mark Graban.

 , , , on the author's copyright.

 What do you think?
 Scroll down to comment or share your thoughts and the post on social media.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.

 - Alternative History: Toyota's CEO Accelerates Lean Healthcare Improvement in the 2000s - February 7, 2023